jonatasbaldin/jonatasbaldin.github.io/_posts/2016-09-22-composing-docker-environments-networking.md

 To get our database powered application up and running, type this at the repository root:
 {% highlight bash %}
-# Get our containers up in background
+# Get our containers up in background and wait 10 seconds
 $ docker-compose up -d

 # And configure Django, don't bother with this